Sheila MacAskill: Death and legacy

 By the time the Criminal Justice (Scotland) Act 1980 was amended, MacAskill had developed Lupus and retreated from public life.
-She passed from a stroke and complications at the Queen Elizabeth University Hospital, in 2020.
+She died from a stroke and complications at the Queen Elizabeth University Hospital, in 2020.
 Her significant contribution to advancement of equal rights for gay men and lesbians in Scotland at that time, is a legacy which is still noted today.